snowplow-archive/snowplow.github.com/_posts/2016-05-21-iglu-r4-epaulettes-released.md

 <h2 id="roadmap">3.
 Iglu roadmap</h2>

-We have a lot planned for Iglu - both in terms of all-new functionality and ongoing clean-up and consolidation of our existing Iglu technology.
+We have a lot planned for Iglu - both in terms of new functionality and ongoing clean-up and consolidation of our existing Iglu technology.

 The next release will introduce an Iglu command-line tool, "Iglu CLI", to help users with various Iglu-related tasks.
 To start with, we will port over to Iglu CLI: